shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/editing_app_setting.md

 Each environment will display the information necessary to determine where the settings live in the pipeline configuration.
 To disallow an artist from adding a new task, it’s necessary to disable the **+New Task** button for every environment that artist works in.
 For each environment, use the same steps outlined above to edit the configuration appropriately.

-NOTE: Each environment is independent, a project has a dedicated configuration, and the software integrations only read settings for their specific software from the pipeline configuration when a project is loaded.
+{% include info title="Note" content="Each environment is independent, a project has a dedicated configuration, and the software integrations only read settings for their specific software from the pipeline configuration when a project is loaded." %}

 You've now edited your pipeline configuration, making a change to the settings for an app.
 And now the real fun begins: learning all the things you can do with Shotgun Toolkit environments.
 Here are some advanced topics to explore.